 Since it uses eargels, you don't have to rely on various parts of your ear to hold the NuraLoop buds in for you, which is always my preference with earbuds.
 The earhooks bend to where you want them and then stay put, and are pretty easy to forget about once you've been wearing them for some time.

 The only issue I noticed was the cable that connects both sides of the NuraLoop is kind of short.
-It fits fine around my head even with my fairly thick hair in the way, but I wonder if someone with a larger head would find it hard to stretch this cable around the back of their neck.
+It fits fine around my head even with my fairly thick hair in the way, but I wonder if someone with a broader head would find it hard to stretch this cable around the back of their neck.

 NuraLoop review: Setup and app